Createdd/Writing/2020/articles/QuestionsAiPart2.md

 2. Explain the concept of reinforcement learning in menace by referencing the tic-tac-toe game.
 3. What is the credit assignment problem?
 What is its solution?
 4. Why are games of chance closer to real-life?
-5. Why are minimax or alpha-beta algorithms not suitable for those type of games?
+5. Why are minimax or alpha-beta algorithms not suitable for those types of games?
 6. What is the exploration / exploitation trade-off?
-7. What is a solution for this problem and what are chance nodes?
+7. What is a solution to this problem and what are chance nodes?
-8. What issue arise when using chance nodes at a deeper node level?
+8. What issues arise when using chance nodes at a deeper node level?
 9. What is a possible solution of exact probabilities for the outcomes of chance nodes are not known?
 10. What is the Monte-Carlo Sampling?
 11. What is a simulation search?
 What is the algorithmic approach?